 Three quarters of global greenhouse gas emissions come from people so to really cut carbon everyone needs to be involved.
-The good news is that we all have something we can do and that’s where Giki Zero comes in by helping you find the steps that work for you.

 How does Giki Zero work?